kexiZeroing/kexiZeroing.github.io/src/posts/rendering-performance.md

 [Interaction to Next Paint (INP)](https://web.dev/inp/) is a pending Core Web Vital metric that will replace First Input Delay (FID) in March 2024.
 INP is a metric that assesses a page's overall responsiveness to user interactions by observing the latency of all click, tap, and keyboard interactions that occur throughout the lifespan of a user's visit to a page.

-The [web-vitals library](https://github.com/GoogleChrome/web-vitals) is a tiny library for measuring all the Web Vitals metrics on real users, in a way that accurately matches how they're measured by Chrome and reported to other Google tools.

 While the Core Web Vitals are the critical metrics for understanding and delivering a great user experience, there are other vital metrics as well.
 For example, the metrics **Time to First Byte (TTFB)** and **First Contentful Paint (FCP)** are both vital aspects of the loading experience.
-TTFB is a good measure of your server response times and general back-end health, and issues here may have knock-on effects later down the line (namely with Largest Contentful Paint).
+- TTFB is a good measure of your server response times and general back-end health, and issues here may have knock-on effects later down the line.
+- FCP is a measure of your Critical Path, and anything after that event is no longer on your Critical Path at all.
+This is where your Critical Path ends.

 > LCP recommendations
 > 1. Ensure the LCP resource is discoverable from the HTML source.